 Traditional laser or IPL technologies employ short impulses of approximately 2-300 milliseconds, applying a vast amount of energy (12-120 Joule on one square centimetre).
 Energy is transported to the hair root through melanin, where warmth of 65-72° Celsius is produced.
 Energy reaches the root of the hair follicle solely through melanin.
 Skin and red blood cells have a similar absorption coefficient as melanin and therefore also absorb the high levels of energy produced by the laser and IPL methods.
 This can lead to swelling lasting several days or even to third-degree burns.

-SHR technology, on the other hand, utilizes the melanin path only partially (50%).
+SHR technology, on the other hand, utilises the melanin path only partially (50%).
 Light energy is penetrated down to the follicles which produce hair growth.

 What advantages does this have for you?